-Overall, Jigglypuff is a difficult amiibo to train.
-Don’t let this fact turn you away from it, though, for it has several redeeming qualities that give it a fighting chance.
-The road to training a champion Jigglypuff amiibo will be challenging and time-consuming, but with enough effort, you may surprise your opponents.
+Jigglypuff is rather difficult to properly train.
+Don’t let this fact turn you away from the character, as it has several redeeming qualities that give it a bit of a fighting chance.
+The road to training a champion Jigglypuff amiibo is both challenging and time-consuming, but with time, patience, and luck, the results may surprise you.

 Section 2: Recommended Equipment